tldr-pages/tldr/contributing-guides/style-guide.md

 ## Description syntax

-- Use backticks (\`) for quoting I/O streams in descriptions as they're highlighted in GitHub.
-- For everything else use double quotes.
+- Use double quotes for quoting.

 ## Token syntax